MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/testing-MALT-microcontroller-commands.md

 ---
 title: Microcontroller commands for MALT
-description: This topic defines commands between the PC and the microcontroller (Arduino) that is controlling the sensors in the MALT. ms.date: 12/13/2018 ms.localizationpriority: medium
+description: Defines commands between the PC and the microcontroller (Arduino) that is controlling the sensors in the MALT. ms.date: 07/08/2021 ms.localizationpriority: medium
 ---